robsoncouto/arduino-songs/README.md

 ## Copyright

 Every sketch here has been written by myself, although based on scores I found online or books I own.
-These scores are linked in eah file when possible.
+These scores are linked in each file when possible.
 You can use the sketches for anything, I only kindly ask that you give credit if you use these codes on a tutorial, video, example, etc.